ChandaLab/DISC/docs/Manual.md

 <a id="navigation_disco"></a>
 ## Navigation in DISCO

-Trajectories can be navigated by either arrow clicks in the GUI (i.e. "Next ROI (→)) or by the keyboard.
+Trajectories can be navigated by either arrow clicks in the GUI (e.g. `Next ROI (→)`) or by the keyboard.

 | Key | Function |
 | --- | --- |